SunBlast2255/Clima_extension/README.md

 # Installation

-1)Download the unzipped Climater extension from GitHub (ZIP archive).
+1)Download the unzipped Clima extension from GitHub (ZIP archive).
 2)Unzip the archive to your desktop.
 3)Open Google Chrome browser and go to chrome://extensions/.
 4)Enable developer mode by toggling the corresponding toggle switch in the upper right corner.
 5)Click the "Download unzipped extension" button and select the folder with the extension unzipped on your desktop.
-6)Climater will appear in the list of extensions.
-Click on the extension icon in your browser to open the Climater interface and customize the settings according to your preferences.
+6)Clima will appear in the list of extensions.
+Click on the extension icon in your browser to open the Clima interface and customize the settings according to your preferences.

 # Usage
 1)Set the desired parameters in the Initial Setup window.
 After the initial setup, you can change the parameters in the settings (see section Settings).